-There are also cases in which workplace or public space IT policies block sites like Scribd across the network.
-Scribd cannot override access preferences in these cases.
+Some workplace or public space IT policies may block sites like Scribd for all users across their network.
+Scribd cannot override access settings in these cases.

 If a document has been uploaded successfully but some or all parts of the document don't load or function as expected on Scribd, this may be an indication that the document was not properly converted after it was uploaded.
 This happens less frequently than upload failures, however there are a few known issues which might cause a conversion failure: